g1sbi/tap-in/GAME_GUIDE.md

 ## Enjoy the Game

-Higher Lower Dice is all about quick thinking, risk management, and a bit of luck.
+DICE RUSH! is all about quick thinking, risk management, and a bit of luck.
 Master the probabilities, manage your points wisely, and outsmart your opponent!

 Good luck and have fun! 🎲